HBaadr/ENSAKenitra/README.md

 # ENSAK_MOBILE_APP

-This is a MobileApp of a ENSAK website.
+This is a MobileApp of The ENSAK website.
-It uses a restful api to retrieve data, using retrofit library.
+It uses a restful api to retrieve data, with the help of retrofit library.

-The Webservice is hosted on heroku, and built with Flask, and Scrapy, you can find the details here :
+The Webservice is hosted on heroku, and built with Flask and Scrapy, you can find the details here :
  * [ENSAK_API](https://github.com/ayoubensalem/ENSAK_API)

-Basically, we scrapy data from the website, and render it in the Mobile UI.
+Basically, we scrape data from the website, and render it in the Mobile UI.
 We use SimpleCache for Response Caching with a timeout of 600s, in production you can use Redis.

 ---